doridori/Pilot/README.md

 - How does the user return to what they were previously doing?
 - How does the user signify they want to do something else?

-Pilot is a way to model the Application State in a familiar `Stack` structure, and provides hooks for `View` based UI Rendering to take place.
-However, due to the decoupling of the above concepts, the Android rendering could be replaced with a terminal, or other type of client.
+The primary win when decoupling in this way is by seperating reponsilbilities testing and refactoring becomes much easier.
+A secondary advantage is that the Android rendering could be replaced with a terminal, or other type of client.

 One design principle is that the Stack should not change regardless of the screen size or rotation.
 Any master/detail changes (or other size related rendering logic) should sit in the Rendering layer, which in Pilot is abstracted by the `UITypeHandler`.

+Another design priciple is that the Application State should be pure java, to facilitate JVM testing.

 # Supplementary Aims